szymor/anarch/README.md

 ### Who are you?

-I am an anarcho-pacifist programmer.
+I am an anarcho-pacifist programmer called drummyfish (real name Miloslav Číž).
+I love all living beings, even you (even if you hate me).
 You can read more about me at [my website](https://www.tastyfish.cz).
-You can read my political manifesto here: [Non-Competitive Society](https://gitlab.com/drummyfish/my_writings/-/blob/master/non-competitive%20society.pdf).
+You can read about my technology and life philosophy at my [less retarded wiki](https://www.tastyfish.cz/lrs/main.html).

 ### You sound like an insane person, are you crazy?